Mo's Authentic & Easy Squid Luau Recipe

 What Is Squid Luau?

-Squid Luau is a traditional Hawaiian dish typically served at luau's (Feast's) alongside other Hawaiian dishes such as laulau, kalua Pig, lomi-lomi Salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches (all of which I will be sharing in recipe form).
+Squid Luau is a traditional Hawaiian dish that is typically served at luaus (feasts) alongside other traditional dishes such as laulau, kalua pig, lomi-lomi salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches.

 The Nutritional Benefits of Taro Leaves

-Taro leaves are a high source of vitamins A & C .
-Vitamin A is important for normal vision, the immune system and reproduction.
-Vitamin A also helps the lungs, heart , kidney and other organs function properly.
+Taro leaves are a great source of vitamins A and C. Vitamin A is important for healthy vision, the immune system, and reproduction.
+Vitamin A also helps the lungs, heart, kidneys, and other organs function properly.

 Traditional and Authentic Flavors

-Growing up in a multi racial Hawaiian family , I was blessed to have had the opportunity to watch my elder family members cook traditional dishes step by step keeping the recipe's and techniques in my head and recalling them by memory.
+Growing up in a multiracial Hawaiian family, I was blessed to have had the opportunity to watch my elder family members cook traditional dishes.
+I kept these recipes and techniques in my head, and I am now able to recall them from memory.

 I hope you enjoy this recipe.